pdietl/bash-arg-parse/README.md

 - `BAP_set_opt_arg_type(command, opt_name, opt_arg_type)`: This function is used to enforce restrictions upon option arguments.
 The only type option currently is `existent_file`, which requires that the option argument provided is a file which exists.

 - `BAP_add_short_opt_help_text(opt_letter, help_text)`: Help text options generate some interesting behavior.
 By default, there is not -h option for a command unless at least one of its opts has help text associated with it.
 This is done by calling `BAP_add_short_opt_help_text`.
 Another side affect of calling this function is that the top_level_cmd_parser, if you choose to generate one, will now contain a -h option if any of its sub commands have options.
 Further, the top_level command parsers' help text will display the union of all options for all sub commands.
+Also, help text is shared between all commands which have the same opt_letter parameters.

 - `BAP_generate_parse_func(command)`: When one is all done setting up parameters for a command, one should call this function to generate a new function which will parse the arguments.
 Given an argument of `foo` for parameter `command`, a function named `parse_foo_args` will be produced.
 This new function will return a string which when `eval-ed` will insert local varaibles corrsponding to option names into the current function.